allpro/react-router-pause/gh-pages/index.md

     }

     handleStay() {
+        this.closeDialog()
+        this.navigation.cancel()
         // NOTE: It's not necessary to 'cancel' paused navigation
-        // Deletes the cached navigation data so can no longer be resumed this.navigation.cancel()
+        // It just deletes the cached location so cannot be accidentally resumed }
-        this.closeDialog()
-    }

     handleLeave() {
-        // Navigate to whatever destination the user clicked this.navigation.resume()
         this.closeDialog()
+        this.navigation.resume()
    }

     handleShowHelp() {
-        // NOTE: It's not necessary to 'cancel' paused navigation this.navigation.push('/form-help')
         this.closeDialog()
+        this.navigation.push('/form-help')
     }

     render() {